-Earth Trust's Safeguarding Policy commits us to keeping children and vulnerable adults safe from abuse, neglect or any kind of harm or distress during their contact with us.
+Earth Trust's Safeguarding Policies commit-us to keeping children and adults at risk safe from abuse, neglect or any kind of harm or distress during their contact with us.
 Everyone has a shared responsibility in achieving this.

-If you witness or hear about anything that may indicate abuse of any kind, speak to a member of staff immediately.
-The policy is available on the useful documents page mentioned above.
+If you witness or hear about anything that you think may be a safeguarding concern, or could potentially put a child or vulnerable adult at risk, speak to a member of staff immediately.
+You can also speak with Earth Trust's Safeguarding Lead (Anna Wilson) or Deputy Safeguarding Lead (Dave Lewis).
+The policies are available on the useful documents page mentioned above.